 Additional changes in the U.S. tax regime or in how U.S. multinational corporations are taxed on foreign income, including changes in how existing tax laws are interpreted or enforced, could adversely affect our business, financial condition or results of operations.
 For example, the Organization for Economic Cooperation and Development (OECD) has recommended changes to numerous long-standing international tax principles through its base erosion and profit shifting (BEPS) project.
 These changes, to the extent adopted, may increase tax uncertainty, result in higher compliance costs and adversely affect our provision for income taxes, results of operations and/or cash flow.

-On August 16, 2022, the U.S. enacted the Inflation Reduction Act of 2022 (the "IRA"), which, among other things, implements a 15% alternative minimum tax on the adjusted financial statement income of large corporations with average annual financial income exceeding $1 billion, a 1% excise tax on net stock repurchases and several tax incentives to promote clean energy.
+On August 16, 2022, the U.S. enacted the Inflation Reduction Act of 2022 (the "IRA"), which, among other things, implements a 15% alternative minimum tax on the adjusted financial statement income of large corporations with average annual financial income exceeding $1 billion, a 1% excise tax on the repurchase of corporate stock by certain corporations and several tax incentives to promote clean energy.
 The IRA provisions are effective for tax years beginning after December 31, 2022.
-On December 12, 2022, the European Union member states agreed to implement the OECD's Pillar 2 global minimum effective tax rate of 15% on multinational enterprise ("MNE") groups with consolidated revenues of at least EUR 750 million during two of the four preceding fiscal years, which will be effective for fiscal years beginning on January 1, 2024.
-Additionally, South Korea became one of the first countries to enact global minimum tax rules.
-At this time, we do not anticipate that changes in the tax laws will have a material impact to our consolidated tax provision for the year ending December 31, 2024 or December 31, 2025.
+On December 12, 2022, the European Union member states agreed to implement the OECD's Pillar 2 global minimum effective tax rate of 15% on multinational enterprise ("MNE") groups with consolidated revenues of at least EUR 750 million during two of the four preceding fiscal years, which became effective for fiscal years beginning January 1, 2024, in many jurisdictions worldwide.
+Additionally, South Korea has enacted legislation implementing global minimum tax rules, including an income inclusion rule generally effective for fiscal years beginning on or after January 1, 2024 and an undertaxed profits rule generally effective for fiscal years beginning on or after January 1, 2025.
+South Korea has also enacted a qualified domestic minimum top-up tax generally effective for fiscal years beginning on or after January 1, 2026.
+Our company is monitoring the implementation of the Pillar 2 and the resulting legislation in jurisdictions where it operates.
+Based on our assessment, the company does not expect a material impact from Pillar 2 top-up taxes as the company is below the EUR 750 million revenue threshold.
 We will continue to monitor as new information and guidance becomes available.